mdn/browser-compat-data/USING-CONFLUENCE.md

 1. On your local `master` branch run `git pull` to update your local data.
 1. Create a new branch using `git checkout -b my-new-branch-name`.
-1. Call the confluence command, passing in the name of web platform interface.
+1. Run the `confluence` command, passing in the name of web platform interface.
 For example:

 `npm run confluence -- --interfaces=ServiceWorker`